watrmeln/proxmobil3-omny/README.md

-# trimet OMNY standby emulator
+# MTA OMNY standby emulator
 *(for init proxmobil3 transit card readers)*
 > This repo is forked from Jaryn's HOP Fastpass reader emulator.
 Props to them for the original code, i did next to nothing script-wise!
 > I am aware that OMNY uses cubic readers, this is merely a rehash of the designs to fit on the INIT PM3's 800x480 screen.